 © Copyright 2023 Laird Connectivity.
 All Rights Reserved.
 Patent pending.
 Any information furnished by Laird Connectivity and its agents is believed to be accurate and reliable.
 All specifications are subject to change without notice.
 Responsibility for the use and application of Laird Connectivity materials or products rests with the end user since Laird Connectivity and its agents cannot be aware of all potential uses.
 Laird Connectivity makes no warranties as to non-infringement nor as to the fitness, merchantability, or sustainability of any Laird Connectivity materials or products for any specific or general uses.
-Laird Connectivity or any of its affiliates or agents shall not be liable for incidental or consequential damages of any thind.
-All Laird Connectivity products are sold pursuant to the Laird Connectivity or any specific or sold pursuant to the Laird Connectivity or any third-party intellectual property right.
+Laird Connectivity or any of its distance and connectivity products are sold pursuant to the Laird Connectivity Terms and Conditions of Sale in effect from time to time, a copy of which will be furnished upon request.
+Nothing herein provides a license under any Laird Connectivity or any third-party intellectual property right.